carpentries/scaffolds/instructions/instructors.md

 <http://swcarpentry.github.io/git-novice/>

 Most workshops will include git as part of the content.
-While both RStudio Cloud and My Binder have git installed, only RStudio Cloud is currently recommended for use with the Git Lesson as long as each learner ensures they have saved a copy of the materials to their own account.
+While both [RStudio Cloud][rs-cloud] and My Binder have git installed, only RStudio Cloud is currently recommended for use with the Git Lesson as long as each learner ensures they have saved a copy of the materials to their own account.
 The primary reason for recommending RStudio Cloud over My Binder is because sensitive information